 You probably noticed a few strange things about these.
 First of all, they require some serious stretching in the left hand, which can be demanding or even impossible if you are a beginner.
 On the other hand though, having 3NPS available opens up different picking options in the right hand, it makes some kinds of phrases much easier, and allows you to explore phrasing choices that you never would using 2NPS.

 Another thing that you probably noticed, is that the last note on each string is the same as the first one on the next.
 Having two options for the same note can be confusing in the beginning, but it opens up new technical and phrasing possibilities.

-For example, Players that tend to use sweeping or as its also called, economy picking, often alternate between using 3 notes on a string and just 1 on another.
+For example, players that tend to use sweeping or as its also called, economy picking, often alternate between using 3 notes on a string and just 1 on another.
 This covers all the notes of the scale, but the 313 configuration allows for smooth sweeping on every string change.

 In the video you can hear another example: Something that I like to do with this, is to totally disregard the fact that there is a repeated note, and use phrasing that I would in a regular 7 note scale.
 This produces a sound that I think is really cool.